alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

     consists in importing the files contained in a directory using an archiving task.

-The Quarantine
+The quarantine
 --------------

-During the addition of files, some files can be placed in **Quarantine** : they are notified by a red colour symbol and notifications can be sent by the system.
+During import procedure, some files can be placed in **Quarantine**: they are notified by a red colour label and notifications can be sent by the system.

 .. image:: ../../images/Upload-Quarantaine2.jpg